SteveBarnett/Remixing/_thinking/pain-without-suffering-series-on-waking-up.md

 - Numbing to pain also numbs us to pleasure
 - Resisting pain (instead of accepting it) makes us resist pleasure, makes it more difficult to accept pleasure
 - Pain can trap us in our threat response mode of flight, flight, freeze
+- Mountain, Ocean, Sky
+    - Body flowing like a mountain: moving, but slowly
+    - Emotions spacious, like waves in the ocean
+    - Mind open like the sky